 Geraldine provides proactive support for residents on universal credit.
-She’s worked at Clarion for three years, after 12 years at Citizens Advice – so has in-depth knowledge of benefits.
+She’s worked at Clarion for three years.

 Each week, she receives a list of Clarion residents on universal credit to call.
 Some are new residents, so she’ll check they’ve got everything they need to set up their new home – advising everything from council tax to grants for furnishings.

 Or they’re residents who’ve moved on to universal credit due to a change of circumstances – and may need job and training advice, or support getting online.